Student Survival Guide

 Here’s your go-to guide for surviving your first year, and to help you make the most of the range of resources available to you.

 The Faculty of Science Student Survival Guide contains essential advice, especially if you are in your first year.
-You can also find it at the Science Student Centre.

 The guide gives you tips on how to:

 - Prepare for your first weeks and semester at University

 - How to maintain balance and your wellbeing